hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Add a client certificate

 To generate certificates for additional IKEv2 clients, just run the [helper script](#set-up-ikev2-using-helper-script) again.
-Or you may refer to step 4 in [this section](#manually-set-up-ikev2-on-the-vpn-server).
+To customize client certificate options, run the script without arguments.

 ```
 sudo ikev2.sh --addclient [client name]
 ```

+Alternatively, you may manually add a client certificate.
+Refer to step 4 in [this section](#manually-set-up-ikev2-on-the-vpn-server).

 ### Export configuration for an existing client